So4inka/Esthetic-Design/README.md

 ## MVP

-_The **LUV Designs** MVP are to create an app, where user will be able to sign in/sign up.
+ **LUV Designs** MVP's are to create an app, where user will be able to sign in/sign up.
 Once creted account user can create a room(s) and match home decor items for any specific room.
 To achieve this goal I will use FULL CRUD on the Back end & Fron end.
 <br>

 ### Goals